 - You then serve them in a dish with cocktail sticks, spear each sprout with a stick and dip them in your condiment/dip of choice

-In the Hemsley’s case this is gomashio which is a Japanese condiment made from ground sesame seeds and salt which gives them a yummy crunchy coat rather like savoury sprinkles.
+In the Hemsley’s case, they suggest using gomashio which is a Japanese condiment made from ground sesame seeds and salt which gives the sprouts a yummy crunchy coat rather like savoury sprinkles.

-I’ve spotted a porridge made from butternut squash, pancakes made from chestnut flour (what the heck is chestnut flour? – I thought I knew this stuff), scrambled eggs with lime, beetroot mash, an amazing looking celeriac and kale carbonara and a healthy fish finger coated with almonds.
+I’ve spotted a porridge made from butternut squash, pancakes made from chestnut flour (what the heck is chestnut flour? – I thought I knew this stuff), scrambled eggs with lime, beetroot mash, an amazing looking celeriac and kale carbonara and even a healthy fish finger coated with almonds.

 Well done ladies – I admit that most of the healthy cookbooks that have plopped on my desk recently have looked lovely but have also felt like ‘same ideas, same ingredients, different person on the cover’ – but you’ve impressed me and that takes some doing…..Now, I just need to get my butt in the kitchen and actually make some of the yumminess myself.

 If you want to find the full recipe, it’s on pages 94-95 of the new Hemsley and Hemsley book Good + Simple out now and published by Ebury Press.
 If you like the sound of it, click to check out prices and availability.